kriswithank/new-computer/Readme.md

 # new-computer
-Post-install scripts to atuomatically set up a new computer
+Post-install scripts to automatically set up a new computer

 # Arch Linux